Gnabergasher/APIPracticeNOAA/README.md

 # APIPracticeNOAA
-Learning Pythong, Numpy, and the NOAA package
+Learning Python, Numpy, and the NOAA package